-- 1.2 In this scheme "officer" means the holder of any post named in this scheme as having delegated powers and duties, and for the avoidance of doubt, the term "officer" shall be deemed to include any individual who is not an employee of the Council (for example, a locum, agency worker, specialist consultant, joint manager appointed with another organisation or similar) who is engaged by the Council to take responsibility for discharging the delegated powers and duties concerned, unless legislation provides that the relevant power or duty can only be carried out by an employee of the authority. - 1.3 This scheme delegates power and duties within broad functional descriptions and includes powers and duties under all legislation present and future within those descriptions and all powers and duties incidental to that legislation. - 1.4 This scheme operates under Sections 101, 151 and 270 of the Local Government Act 1972 and all other powers enabling the Council. - 1.5 This scheme includes the obligation on officers to keep Members properly informed of activity arising within the scope of these delegations. - 1.6 In addition to functions delegated to officers under this scheme, the Council, any of its Committees and or the Cabinet may also decide to delegate certain functions and decisions to officers.
-Any such delegations to officers shall: - (i) be notified to the Monitoring Officer who maintains a record of all delegations (in accordance with the requirements of section 100G of the Local Government Act 1972); and - (ii) for the avoidance of doubt, any such officer delegations shall not be further delegated, unless expressly provided for in the resolution.
+- 1.2 In this scheme "officer" means the holder of any post named in this scheme as having delegated powers and duties, and for the avoidance of doubt, the term "officer" shall be deemed to include any individual who is not an employee of the Council (for example, a locum, agency worker, specialist consultant, joint manager appointed with another organisation or similar) who is engaged by the Council to take responsibility for discharging the delegated powers and duties concerned, unless legislation provides that the relevant power or duty can only be carried out by an employee of the authority. - 1.3 This scheme delegates power and duties within broad functional descriptions and includes powers and duties under all legislation present and future within those descriptions and all powers and duties incidental to that legislation. - 1.4 This scheme operates under Sections 101, 151 and 270 of the Local Government Act 1972 and all other powers enabling the Council. - 1.5 This scheme includes the obligation on officers to keep Members properly informed of activity arising within the scope of these delegations.
+Officers should also inform Members of any significant delays to agreed schemes or projects. - (a) When taking, or considering taking, delegated decisions all officers must have regard to the following questions: - (i) Does the decision involve significant expenditure to the service budget, or wider Council budget? - (ii) Does the decision affect the reputation of the service and/or Council?